CrayLabs/SmartSim/doc/model.rst

 In the above ``smartsim_model.add_function()`` code snippet, we offer the following arguments:

--  `name` ("example_func"): A key to uniquely identify the model within the database.
+-  `name` ("example_func"): A name to uniquely identify the model within the database.
 -  `function` (timestwo): Name of the TorchScript function defined in the Python driver script.
 -  `device` ("CPU"): Specifying the device for ML model execution.
 -  `devices_per_node` (2): Use two GPUs per node.